 Putting yourself out there and it not working out can be a big confidence knock, but have some perspective on it.
 Not everyone you meet is going to be instant bestie material.
 You’ll get better and better at starting conversations and less nervous the more you try.
 Not everyone you come across on your quest for friendship is going to be a good match, and that’s ok.

-Have you any tips for making new friends?
+Have you any tips for making new friends in secondary school?